amalphonse/anjumercian-homework/data_capstone/README.md

 The project follows the following steps:

--Step 1: Scope the Project and Gather Data
+- Step 1: Scope the Project and Gather Data
--Step 2: Explore and Assess the Data
+- Step 2: Explore and Assess the Data
--Step 3: Define the Data Model
+- Step 3: Define the Data Model
--Step 4: Run ETL to Model the Data
+- Step 4: Run ETL to Model the Data
--Step 5: Conclusion
+- Step 5: Conclusion